Skip to main content

 Authentication is performed by exchanging your API credentials for a Bearer token.

-Example authentication request:
+Example HTTPie authentication request:

 http POST https://api.ftpgrid.com/apiaccess/auth \